valITino/SOC-9000/README.md

     When asked which user can SSH: select admin (or allow both admin/root) Note the LAN IP shown in the banner.

 Immediately after install, pfSense may show 192.168.1.1 on LAN.
-Our automation will reassign LAN to 172.22.10.1 during the config import.
+Our automation reassigns LAN to 172.22.10.1 during the config import.

 **Credentials:**